lisacheng-choco/Dynamic-Import/README.md

 ## Project Introduction
 ### Background

-In data processing pipelines, I had different data sources and transformation methods.
+In data processing pipelines, I had a **data transformer** to support different data sources and transformation methods.

 In the beginning, I developed many classes and use conditional statements to switch between different classes to adopt correct data transformation method.
 Here is the code.